influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/strimzi-libsonnet/docs/0.24/kafka/v1beta2/kafka.md

 withVolumesMixin(volumes)
 ```

-List of volumes as Storage objects representing the JBOD disks array.
+"List of volumes as Storage objects representing the JBOD disks array."

 **Note:** This function appends passed data to existing values

 ## obj spec.kafka.template

-Template for Kafka cluster resources.
-The template allows users to specify how are the `StatefulSet`, `Pods` and `Services` generated.
+"Template for Kafka cluster resources.
+The template allows users to specify how are the `StatefulSet`, `Pods` and `Services` generated."

 ## obj spec.kafka.template.bootstrapService

-Template for Kafka bootstrap `Service`.
+"Template for Kafka bootstrap `Service`."

 ### fn spec.kafka.template.bootstrapService.withIpFamilies